India–United Kingdom relations: British Raj (1858–1947)

-In 1858, the British Government seized control of the territories and treaty arrangements of the former East India Company.
+Following the Indian Rebellion of 1857, where Indian sepoys rebelled against their British officers, the East India Company was dissolved the following year.
+The assets of the British East India Company became so huge that the British government decided to step in, seizing control of the territories and treaty arrangements of the Company.
+India served as the main base for the British Empire's expansion across Asia and would remain the empire's most important asset and main source of income as well as soldiers until independence.
+From a small trading outpost, India became an empire within an empire - the jewel in the British crown.

+The 1869 completion of the Suez Canal led to significantly faster transport between India and the United Kingdom.
 In 1876, the area, which included modern India, Pakistan, and Bangladesh, became "the Indian Empire" (often known historically as the "British Raj") with British Monarch Queen Victoria proclaimed as "Empress of India" (a title held by her successors until 1947).
 The British Indian Army was established and assisted Britain in many wars, including the Anglo-Afghan Wars, the Anglo-Gurkha Wars, the Anglo-Burmese Wars, the First and Second Opium Wars, and both World Wars.

 The end of British rule

 The Indian independence movement gained traction following the Indian Rebellion of 1857.
-Opposition to British rule increased, where ideology of satyagraha or non-violence was taken to a height by Gandhiji while on another hand, 'self defense' or armed revolution embraced by Nationalists like by Bhagat Singh and Netaji Subhash Chandra Bose, eventually led to the dissolution of British Raj and Independence of India on 15 August 1947.
-However, the end of the Raj also resulted the Partition of India that resulted in two new entities, Dominion of Pakistan (which included the province of East Bengal that would later achieve independence as Bangladesh) and the Dominion of India.
+Opposition to British rule increased, where the ideology of satyagraha or non-violence was taken to a height by Gandhi while on another hand, 'self defense' or armed revolution was embraced by Nationalists like by Bhagat Singh and Netaji Subhash Chandra Bose, eventually led to the dissolution of British Raj and Independence of India on 15 August 1947.
+However, the end of the Raj also resulted in the Partition of India which created two new entities, the Muslim-majority Dominion of Pakistan (which included the eastern province of East Bengal that would later achieve independence as Bangladesh) and the Hindu-majority Dominion of India.
+Both remained in the Commonwealth of Nations, maintaining informal ties to the former British Empire.

 Dominion of India (1947–1950)

-Independence came in 1947 with the Partition of India into the dominions of India and Pakistan, within the Commonwealth of Nations.
 King George VI, who as British Monarch had been "Emperor of India", abandoned this title in 1947, and served as India's ceremonial head of state as 'King of India' (in much the same way, he also served as 'King of Pakistan').
 In 1950 India became a republic and the link with the British crown was severed.
+However, India decided to stay in the Commonwealth; this allowed India to maintain contact with the Indian diaspora, much of which was by then dispersed among the former British colonies.

 The Dominion was part of the Sterling Area (the Republic of India finally leaving in 1966).